gear-foundation/gear-wiki/docs/examples/Infra/varatube.md

 ## About

-Many web services (in Web2) work on a subscription basis.
-One of the main features of subscription management is subscription auto-renewal.
-So that after the expiration of the subscription period, the money is automatically debited from the wallet and the subscription is automatically renewed without user intervention.
+Web services in Web2 often operate on a subscription model, with a key feature being subscription auto-renewal.
+This means that once the subscription period ends, the payment is automatically deducted, and the subscription renews seamlessly, requiring no action from the user.

 This dApp example represents a video-hosting service **[VaraTube](https://github.com/gear-foundation/dapps/tree/master/contracts/varatube)** that enables watching videos with a valid subscription that can be renewed automatically.